AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/personalization/sample-modules.md

 ![contexthub.browserinfo module](assets/browserinfo-module.png)

-The source code for the UI module is located at /libs/granite/contexthub/components/modules/browserinfo.
-Although contexthub.browserinfo extends the contexthub.base UI module, it does not override or provide additional functions.
+The source code for the UI module is located at `/libs/granite/contexthub/components/modules/browserinfo`.
+Although `contexthub.browserinfo` extends the `contexthub.base` UI module, it does not override or provide additional functions.
 The implementation provides a default configuration for rendering browser information.

 ### Configuration {#configuration-1}